Downloading SINGULAR Archives

 If you have superuser privileges, do:Singularat the shell prompt starts up the installed Singular executable.

-Otherwise, append the directoryln -s `pwd`path-to-your-installation-folder/Singular/3-x-x/architecture/Singular /usr/local/bin/Singular-3-x-xln -s `pwd`path-to-your-installation-folder/Singular/3-x-x/architecture/ESingular /usr/local/bin/ESingular-3-x-xln -s /usr/local/bin/Singular-3-x-x /usr/local/bin/Singularln -s /usr/local/bin/ESingular-3-x-x /usr/local/bin/ESingular`pwd`path-to-your-installation-folder/Singular/3-x-x/architecture/to your$PATHenvironment variable.
+Otherwise, append the directoryln -s `pwd`path-to-your-installation-folder/bin/Singular /usr/local/bin/Singular-x-x-xln -s `pwd`path-to-your-installation-folder/bin/ESingular /usr/local/bin/ESingular-x-x-xln -s /usr/local/bin/Singular-x-x-x /usr/local/bin/Singularln -s /usr/local/bin/ESingular-x-x-x /usr/local/bin/ESingular`pwd`path-to-your-installation-folder/bin/to your$PATHenvironment variable.
 For thecsh(or,tcsh) shell do:

 ~/.cshrcforcsh,~/.tcshrcfortcsh, or~/.profileforbash) accordingly, so that the$PATHvariable is set automatically each time you login.IMPORTANT: Do never move or copy the file

-Singular/3-x-x/architecture/Singularto another place, but use soft-links instead. -
+bin/Singularto another place, but use soft-links instead. -

 If you want to use any of following features of Singular, make sure that the respective programs are installed on your system:

-Most of these programs can be downloaded from http://www.mathematik.uni-kl.de/ftp/pub/Math/Singular/utils/.Feature Requires running ESingular, orSingularwithin EmacsEmacs version 20 or higher, or, XEmacs version 20.3 or higher (ESingular is only included in the Linux distribution, on other Unix platforms you can download the Singular emacs lisp files but we give no warranties for specific platforms). on-line infohelpinfo, or tkinfo texinfo browser programs TAB completion and history mechanism of ASCII-terminal interface shared readline library, i.e. /usr/lib/libreadline.sovisualization of curves and surfaces surf version 0.9 or higher (only available for Linux and Solaris). -
+Most of these programs can be downloaded from ftp://jim.mathematik.uni-kl.de/pub/Math/Singular/utils/.A mirror is atFeature Requires running ESingular, orSingularwithin EmacsEmacs version 20 or higher, or, XEmacs version 20.3 or higher (ESingular is only included in the Linux distribution, on other Unix platforms you can download the Singular emacs lisp files but we give no warranties for specific platforms). on-line infohelpinfo, or tkinfo texinfo browser programs TAB completion and history mechanism of ASCII-terminal interface shared readline library, i.e. /usr/lib/libreadline.sovisualization of curves and surfaces surf version 0.9 or higher (only available for Linux and Solaris). -

 Assure that the Singular manual can be accessed from stand-alone texinfo browser programs such as